Synopsis/OpenTimelineIO-AVFoundation/README.md

 ## Credits:

-OpenTimelineIO of course, and Ozu.ai for supporting this effort.
+OpenTimelineIO and TimecodeKit, and Ozu.ai for supporting this effort.